Medical Case Management (including Treatment Adherence Services)

 • Knowledge of HIV medications, their role in achieving positive health outcomes, and techniques to manage side effects.

-• Client relationships with family, friends, and/or community support systems, which may either promote or hinder client adherence to treatment protocols.
+• Client relationships with family, friends, or community support systems, which may either promote or hinder client adherence to treatment protocols.

 1. Percentage of clients who were provided treatment counseling, as indicated.

 When clients are referred for services elsewhere, case notes should include documentation of whether the appointment was attended and the outcome of the referral.
 For clients who decline a referral, the case notes should also document this declination.
-The care plan may address challenges to completing the referral and any interventions conducted by the case management team.
+The care plan may address challenges to completing the referral and any case management interventions.

-1. Percentage of clients with documentation that referrals were initiated immediately.
+1. Percentage of clients with documentation that referrals were initiated within three business days of an identified need.

-Case Closure/Graduation: Clients who are no longer engaged in active medical case management services should have their cases closed with a case closure summary documented in the client’s chart.
-This should include both a brief narrative progress note and a formal case closure/graduation summary.
-All closed cases should be reviewed and signed by the case management supervisor.
+Case Closure and Graduation: Clients who are no longer engaged in active medical case management services should have their cases closed with a case closure summary documented in the client’s chart.
+This should include both a brief narrative progress note and a formal case closure and graduation summary.
+The case management supervisor should review and sign all closed cases.

-Clients must be notified of plans for case closure and provided written documentation explaining the reason for closure/graduation and the process to be followed if the client elects to appeal the case closure/graduation from service.
-At the time of case closure, clients should also be provided with contact information to reestablish MCM services and information on the process for re-establishment.
+Staff must notify clients of plans for case closure and provide written documentation explaining the reason for closure or graduation and the process to be followed if the client elects to appeal the case closure or graduation from service.
+At the time of case closure, case management staff should also provide clients with contact information including the process for re-establishment of MCM services.

-A client is considered to be “out of care” if three attempts to contact the client (via phone, e-mail, and/or written correspondence) are unsuccessful and the client has been given 30 days from initial contact to respond.
+A client is “out of care” if three attempts to contact the client (via phone, e-mail, or written correspondence) are unsuccessful and the client has been given 30 days from initial contact to respond.
 Staff should utilize multiple methods of contact (phone, text, e-mail, certified letter), as permitted by client authorization when trying to re-engage a client.
 Case closure proceedings should be initiated by the agency 30 days following the third attempt at contact.

 Common reasons for case closure include: